 Because Jesus became a human being, He could die; and because Jesus is also God, the value of His death was infinitely higher than anything a mere mortal could possess.
 Jesus' sacrificial death on the cross, which ended His sinless life, was the only perfect and complete payment for our sin (1 John 2:2).
 We are the ones who did wrong, but He is the one who took on the punishment we deserved.

-Three days after the Son died, He came back to life, showing that His death was enough.
+Three days after the Son died, He came back to life, showing that He was indeed God and that His death was enough.
 The price was paid, and hell would not have to be the only destination anymore.
 Humankind now had a choice.

 "Believe in the Lord Jesus, and you will be saved" (Acts 16:31).
 God has already done everything that needs to be done in order to grant us access to His Kingdom.
 He gave us His Son, Jesus Christ, to take the punishment we deserve.
 All you must do is wholeheartedly know and believe that Jesus is the salvation God offers (Ephesians 2:8-9).
 Trust that He is the only one who can pay for your sins.
 Believe in Him, and your physical death will become a gateway to the beginning of your eternal life with God (John 3:16).
 The Creator of the universe has given you this gift, completely free of charge.
 All you have to do is take it in your hands with a grateful heart.
 Believing in Jesus is the only way to be saved (John 14:6).